girst/solvitaire-mirror-of-git.gir.st/README.md

 	 - insert append_undo() in x2y() functions
 	 - to encode stack position we need to overload `f.u.n` as index.
 	   (similar for foundation: overload `f.u.n` as foundation id)
+	 - turning over cards: this needs to be encoded, because the card might be consecutive and there's no way to tell what its previous state was. at least 3 methods possible:
+	    * indicate that a card was turned (can be at most 1) by negating u.n
+	      pros: no wasted space, negation pattern already used for closed cards
+	      cons: dirty C hack, less obvious than in other places, no need to conserve memory this tightly
+	    - another flag in f.u (.c for was-closed?)
+	      pros: a little bit more obvious
+	      cons: seems like a clutch to me, won't do anything in most cases
+	    - two undo structures (where .f == .t for example; auto-apply both)
+	      pros: no need to modify structures
+	      cons: more burden on changing x2y(), need to check if we need to execute two undos (or redos) at once everytime will use the starred method (negating), because a) the code is hackish aleady b) further cements the idea that .n is not just a 'number of cards' but an argument that changes form depending on the context.  also, c) i don't like the other two options, because reasons.
  * TODO: cleanup: in `x2y()` functions there is a lot of replication and noise when calculating legal moves, top cards, etc.
 ### P3